 Everyone has the right to be safe and secure and to live free from fear or harassment.
 Hate incidents / crime are based on ignorance, prejudice, discrimination and hate and have no place in our society.

-Any incident which constitutes a criminal offence that it perceived by the victim, or any other person, as being motivated by prejudice or hate.
+Any incident which constitutes a criminal offence that is perceived by the victim, or any other person, as being motivated by prejudice or hate.

-- Disability – including learning disabilities and/or mental and emotional distress
+- Disability – including learning disabilities and/or mental health disorders

 - Gender identity